workgroupengineering/Flowery.NET/llms-static/DaisyInput.md

 - **Center** (default): Text vertically centered - standard for single-line inputs.
 - **Top**: Text aligned to top - used by `DaisyTextArea` for multi-line editing.

+## Floating Labels

+Setting `LabelPosition="Floating"` enables a high-fidelity interaction inspired by SmoothUI and Material Design.

+### Interaction Flow

+1. **Identity Match**: The label starts exactly overlayed on the watermark, matching its font size, position, and opacity.
+2. **Instant Switch**: Upon focus, the label instantly snaps to its active style (primary color and semi-bold weight) but stays stationary.
+3. **Delayed Float**: After a 50ms pause, the label smoothly scales down and slides to the top border using a Material-standard cubic-bezier easing.
+4. **Persistence**: The label remains in the floated position as long as the input has focus or contains text (tracked via the `:hastext` pseudo-class).

+### Layout Requirements

+Floating labels require additional vertical headroom above the input border to prevent clipping.
+This is handled automatically by the control's template using dedicated design tokens:

+- `DaisyInputFloatingMediumHeight` (Default: 56px)
+- `DaisyInputFloatingSmallHeight` (Default: 48px)
+- `DaisyInputFloatingExtraSmallHeight` (Default: 40px)
+- `DaisyInputFloatingLargeHeight` (Default: 64px)

 ## Quick Examples